Polavaram Project: Fresh water coastal reservoir

-Controversies
+Controversies and disputes

+Displacement and environmental concerns

 The proposed project would displace 276 villages and 44,574 families spread across Andhra Pradesh state mainly.
 Tribals constitute 50% of such a displaced population.
 Human rights activists came out against the project because of these reasons.
 In addition, one activist pointed out that this interlinking of the rivers will harm the interests of the region in the state.
 Environmental activist Medha Patkar said that the project not only will displace several thousands of families, it will also submerge several archaeological sites, coal deposits, a wildlife sanctuary in Papikonda National Park, and several hectares of farm land.
 10,000 year old Megalithic period burial sites unearthered by AP state archeology officials in 2016 and 12th century temples would also be submerged.

 Sixty-four years after the initial conception of the project, the Government of Andhra Pradesh secured the environmental clearance from the central agency in 2005.
 This clearance was obtained after the state government prepared a ₹4,500 crore forest management plan and rehabilitation and resettlement proposal covering 59,756 hectares that were being lost under the project.
 In addition, ₹40,000 was to be allotted for each dwelling to be constructed for the displaced as against ₹25,000 provided by other states.
 Despite this clearance, the project faced political roadblocks.
 The Communist Party of India (M) and Bharat Rashtra Samithi were troubled with the issue of submerging agricultural lands by the project.
 Meanwhile, work on the project began in April 2006 and was expected to be completed by February 2007.
 After 30% work of excavation work on the canals and 15% of the spillway works had been completed, the work was halted in May 2006 to seek clearance from the Ministry of Forests and Environment.